CirroBuild/FrostiDocs/blog/2021-05-10-questdb-release-6-0-tsbs-benchmark.md

   width={650}
 />

+## Adding QuestDB support to the Time Series Benchmark Suite

 We have opened a pull request
 ([#157 - Questdb benchmark support](https://github.com/timescale/tsbs/issues/157)) in
 TimescaleDB's TSBS GitHub repository which adds the ability to run the benchmark